-PUBLIC BEACH RESTORATION AND SHORELINE EROSION CONTROL GRANT APPLICANT WORKSHOP
+PUBLIC BEACH RESTORATION AND SHORELINE EROSION CONTROL GRANT APPLICATION INSTRUCTIONAL VIDEO

 DBW administers two coastal protection programs: The Shoreline Erosion Control Program and the Public Beach Restoration Program.
-Government agencies are eligible to apply for local assistance grants through these programs.
+Public agencies are eligible to apply for local assistance grants through these programs.

-Each individual project must be approved through the State budget process.
-Once DBW begins reviewing the applications, they will become part of the State's confidential budget-making process, and DBW will be unable to provide updates on the status of applications.
-However, we will send notifications to applicants to acknowledge receipt of complete applications, and we will contact applicants during the review process if we need additional or updated information about a project.
-When the Governor’s budget is released in January 2025, it will usually include a list of projects that are proposed to the Legislature for grant funding in fiscal year 2025-26.
-DBW expects the State budget to be finalized in June 2025.
+Each individual project must be approved for funding through the State budget process.
+Once DBW begins reviewing the full applications, they will become part of the State's confidential budget-making process, and DBW will be unable to provide status updates.
+However, notifications will be sent to applicants to acknowledge receipt of complete applications, and applicants will be contacted during the review process if additional or updated information about a project is needed.
+When the Governor’s budget is released in January 2026, it may include a list of projects that are proposed to the Legislature for grant funding in fiscal year 2026-27.
+DBW expects the State budget to be finalized in June 2026.
 DBW typically prepares grant agreements for approved projects several months thereafter.

 For more information, please contact Casey Caldwell at casey.caldwell@parks.ca.gov or (916) 902-8824.